 Squash Tennis

-I am sure you have heard of Squash (duh!), tennis, racketball, and badminton, but the fact is, there are over 25 racket sports and this is the first in a monthly series exploring and introducing those sports.
+I am sure you have heard of Squash (duh!), tennis, racketball, and badminton, but the fact is, there are over 25 racket sports and this is the first in a semi-regular series exploring and introducing those sports.

-03 June 2022 / 3-Min Read / Translate↗
+03 June 2022 / 3-Min Read / Translate

 When squash was first “exported” to the United States of America, they built squash courts before they had equipment!
 Sounds stupid nowadays, but such is how new things are created.
 So basically, in the 1880’s, the boys at St. Paul’s School, in Concord, New Hampshire had some squash courts but no rackets or balls to play with.
 So what do you do?
 You find the next best thing and that happened to be the recently introduced game of tennis.
 So those enterprising youngsters took their rackets and the tennis ball and Voila!
 Squash tennis was born.